 Cloning Method for Growing Marijuana

-Cloning is one of the smartest methods to grow marijuana and is widely used by farmers and indoor marijuana growers.
+Cloning is one of the smartest methods for growing weed indoors and is widely used by farmers and indoor marijuana growers.

 How Do You Clone?